Wagerers crossing the Delaware (and Hudson) for sports bets

 "I'm looking at (betting) lines all day," Sciascia said.
 "If I see something I like, I jump in my car and go."

-Sports betting all is all over the New York area — on the airwaves, billboards, train station ads and publications.
+Sports betting is all over the New York area — on the airwaves, billboards, train station ads and publications.
 But in order to actually place a legal sports bet, gamblers have to be within New Jersey's borders.
 It's the only game in, or rather near, town right now for people in New York and Pennsylvania who want to bet for the Philadelphia Eagles, against the New York Giants, or a thousand other options.

 So they travel into New Jersey.

-Note: This story has been corrected to show the percentage of DraftKings users crossing into New Jersey is 10 percent, not 20 percent.